 Acknowledgements should be listed in order of importance.
 Small company logos are permitted.

 References should be noted in the text using consecutive numbers within square brackets , then listed at the end of the poster in the order in which they appear.
 Please use the format Author, Title, Journal, Volume, Year, Pages.

 Submission and review

-Your poster must be submitted by 15th May 2020 via Oxford Abstracts.
+Your poster must be submitted before Saturday 31st October 2020 via Oxford Abstracts.
 Please upload your poster as soon as possible to allow us time to prepare the conference materials.

 All posters will be reviewed.
 If time permits, changes or clarifications will be referred to the author.